This post may include affiliate links that earn us a small commission.

-Once I made this, it has stayed with me, coming out often to save a rainy day - if you know what I mean.
+Once I made this, it stayed with me, coming out often to save a rainy day – if you know what I mean.
 If making more than one dry dish seems like a lot of effort, you have a lifesaver like mushroom gravy.
-Make it ahead in batches, freeze it, and whip it out to pair with the most popular steaks, grilled dishes, fried stuff, and even many savory baked goodies.
+Make it in batches, freeze it, and whip it out to pair with the most popular steaks, grilled dishes, fried stuff, and even many savory baked goodies.

 What I love about this recipe

 - It is super easy to make.
 Just a handful of ingredients, with mushroom being the star and the others enhancing the gravy flavor.

 - It can be made quickly.
 The only time-consuming part here is the browning of mushrooms.
 The rest of the gravy can be made fast.

 - Mushroom gravy is rich, thick, and full of flavor.
 The umami in the gravy comes from stock and soy sauce (Our secret ingredient).

 - This is as good as the one you order in your favorite restaurant.
 You will be proud of it 🙂